Home » Kernza Post-Harvest Processing Toolkit

 This document provides information on how to transport grain that doesn’t fill up a semi-trailer.

-This work is supported by AFRI Sustainable Agricultural Systems Coordinated Agricultural Project (SAS-CAP) grant no. 2020-68012-31934 from the USDA National Institute of Food and Agriculture.
+This work was made possible by the generous support of The Daybreak Fund and AFRI Sustainable Agricultural Systems Coordinated Agricultural Project (SAS-CAP) grant no. 2020-68012-31934 from the USDA National Institute of Food and Agriculture.

 Any opinions, findings, conclusions, or recommendations expressed in these publications are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.